dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ## Abstract

-This proposal aims to ensure that every type expressible in the D programming language’s type system has a corresponding representation as a sequence of D tokens.
+This proposal aims to ensure that every type expressible in D’s type system has a corresponding representation as a sequence of D tokens.
 Currently, the type constructs that lack such a representation are function pointer types and delegate types that return by reference